 @Test

-public void updatesCustomerStatus() throws Exception {
+public void updatesCustomerStatus() {

-// Publish an asynchronous event:
+// Publish an asynchronous message to a broker (e.g. RabbitMQ):

 // Awaitility lets you wait until the asynchronous operation completes: